 A: This work can seem sort of enigmatic, so if people have questions or want a more bare-bones intro, please reach out to me!
 I’m so happy to meet people for coffee, or 1-on-1, or to give them some more hands-on, kinesthetic introductions.
 My email is: firstname.lastname@example.org

-Try Alexander Technique yourself with our two-hour workshop on August 7, 1pm-3pm.
+Try Alexander Technique yourself with our 6-class, two week workshop starting November 3.
 Sign up here!